HimadriDas0924/learning_React/note.md

       - lazy loading (i.e whatever we're going to load using lazy loading, won't be included into the main bundle, rather when needed it will be separately loaded)

       - to use lazy loading: use the function lazy() that react provides && don't import Grocery Component directly into app.js else gets included in bundles.

+      ```javascript
+      // in app.js
+      // we haven't imported the Grocery component via import, rather we've called the function lazy.
+      import { lazy } from "react";

+      const Grocery = lazy(() => import("./components/Grocery"));

+      // added the path object in createBrowserRouter i.e element: <Grocery />, path: "/grocery".
+      ```

+      - `ERROR`: A component suspended while responding to a synchronous input.

+      - `REASON` : becuase when we click on Grocery, we made a request for the Grocery bundle (which took few miliseconds).
+Meanwhile, since React is so fast, React tried to render the component.
+But the code was not there i.e (NOT in the already existing bundle).
+So it threw the above error i.e (SUSPENDED the rendering of the component).

+      - `SOLUTION` : use of `Suspense Component from react`. react provides us a Suspense Component.
+We wrap this Component to the Component we're loading on demand.
+And provide a `fallback` as a prop in Suspence which could be either a Component Or just JSX.
+Until the bundle we're requesting for is completely loaded we'll be displaying the JSX of the fallback && once it's loaded, the JSX of Grocery component is displayed.

+      ```javascript
+        import {lazy, Suspence} from "react";

+        const Grocery = lazy(() => import("./component/Grocery"));

+        // inside the createBrowserRouter: the path object for <Grocery>
+        {
+          path: "/grocery",
+          element: <Suspence fallback = {<h1>Loading...</h1>}> <Grocery /> </Suspence>
+        }
+      ```

+      - If you want to build large scale applications with 1000s of Components then LAZY LOADING is a MUST to use to increase performance bcz else a single bundle size would be very high.